superlou/Yet-Another-Chat/readme.md

 6. Listing users in rooms
 7. Indication of users typing
 8. Adding custom rooms
+9. Use MongoDB instead of Memory Store for sessions

 Note: This is a list of various technologies I'd like to try out.
 Just because they're crossed off doesn't mean they're down well.
 In fact, it almost gaurantees they were done hastily and half-bakes so I could get that sweet, sweet rush of crossing something off a list.